UP | HOME

 • Indoctrination is more dangerous at the youngest ages.
 Young children are taught irrational ideas by their parents, education, and the society around them.
 And then when their brains finally reach the age where they are sufficiently developed enough to think for themselves, it is too late because they’re too indoctrinated to think otherwise.

-• Thus, people pay money for expensive resources since they are what catch their eyes first even though they could have found better, cheaper resources with more research and sound reasoning.
+• Thus, people often pay money for expensive resources since they are what catch their eyes first, even though they could’ve found better, cheaper resources, if they had done more research and thinking.

 6.1.
 Taking Advice From Others

-If 10% of people know something, and 10% of people can teach something, and 10% of people are your friends.
+• Suppose that 10% of people know something, 10% of people can teach something, 10% of people are your friends.
 None of those things are rare, but the intersection of all those things is 1 in 1,000.

 7. Ensuring Proper Physical Development And Ergonomics